 About This Project

-The National Fish and Wildlife Foundation (NFWF) is committed to supporting programs and projects that improve resilience by reducing communities’ vulnerability to coastal storms, sea-level rise, and flooding events by strengthening natural ecosystems and the fish and wildlife habitat they provide.
+NatureServe worked with the National Fish and Wildlife Foundation (NFWF) and the National Oceanic and Atmospheric Administration (NOAA) on key projects to help communities become more resilient to coastal flooding while improving conservation and condition of fish and wildlife.
+NFWF is committed to supporting programs and projects that improve resilience by reducing communities’ vulnerability to coastal storms, sea-level rise, and flooding events by strengthening natural ecosystems and the fish and wildlife habitat they provide.

 Coastal Resiliance Assessments

-The National Oceanic and Atmospheric Administration (NOAA) has provided funding for NFWF to assess regional resilience for U.S. coastlines as well as eight targeted watersheds.
-In partnership with NOAA and in collaboration with the U.S. Army Corps of Engineers (USACE), NFWF commissioned the National Environmental Modeling and Analysis Center (NEMAC) at University of North Carolina at Asheville and NatureServe, a non-profit conservation science organization, to conduct the resilience analyses.
+NOAA provided funding for NFWF to assess regional resilience for U.S. coastlines as well as eight targeted watersheds.
+In partnership with NOAA and in collaboration with the U.S. Army Corps of Engineers (USACE), NFWF commissioned NatureServe and the National Environmental Modeling and Analysis Center (NEMAC) at University of North Carolina at Asheville to conduct the resilience analyses.
 This assessment builds on the evaluation concepts developed by NFWF in the wake of Hurricane Sandy.
+NatureServe provided national data on biodiversity and collaborated on methodology with NEMAC which generated regional assessments for the coastal watersheds of the conterminous U.S.

 - Create contiguous and standardized datasets for U.S. coastlines and eight targeted watersheds* to support coastal resilience assessment and planning.